Made for Adult Ice Skaters

 Setting Realistic Goals

 Adult skating has a formal testing structure through U.S. Figure Skating: the Moves in the Field tests (which assess skating skills like edges, turns, and footwork) and the Free Skate tests (which assess jumps, spins, and programs).
-These tests are organized by level — pre-preliminary through senior — and you can test at your own pace, on your own timeline.
+These tests are organized by level — pre-preliminary through senior — and you can test at your own pace.
 They're completely optional, but many adult skaters find them motivating because they provide concrete milestones.

 Your goals don't have to involve testing at all.
 "I want to do a solid waltz jump" is a goal.
 "I want to skate to my favorite song" is a goal.
 "I want to do crossovers without thinking about them" is a goal.
 Define what success looks like for you, not what it looks like on Instagram.